jesssewovon/VoyagerTest/README.md

 ### 2. Create Database

-Open your Database engine system and create new database named "tp_log".
-Import in the database created earlier the sql file "tp_log.sql".
+       1. Open your Database engine system and create new database named "tp_log".
+       2. Run the migration command "php artisan migrate" to generate the database.
+       3. Run the following command to generate test datas for projets and logs "php artisan db:seed".

 ### 3. Start the project